axodotdev/cargo-dist/book/src/reference/config.md

 Example: `ssldotcom-windows-sign = "prod"`

-If you wish to sign your Windows artifacts (`exe`, `msi`, and `ps1`),
+If you wish to sign your Windows artifacts (EXEs and [MSIs](../installers/msi.md)) such that Windows SmartScreen won't complain about them, this is the feature for you.
+[See the full guide for details](../signing-and-attestation.md#windows-artifact-signing-with-sslcom-certificates).

-This config option takes one of two string values:
+This setting takes one of two values:

-- `"prod"`, or
+* "prod": use the production ssl.com signing service
-- `"test"`
+* "test": use the testing ("sandbox") ssl.com signing service

-These strings are directly correlated with the [environment name](https://github.com/SSLcom/esigner-codesign/blob/develop/README.md?plain=1#L48) that the [SSL.com codesigner tool](https://github.com/SSLcom/esigner-codesign) uses.
-Setting this to `"prod"` will generate a release workflow that will sign the Windows artifacts with your certificate- which prevents the Windows Defender program from flagging your application as potential malware to the end user. `"test"` is not recommended for production workflows, but can be useful for experimenting with a demo account- signing with this setting will not prevent Windows Defender from flagging your program.
+These strings match the [environment_name setting](https://github.com/SSLcom/esigner-codesign/blob/32825070bd8ca335577862dc735343ae155f2652/README.md#L48) that [SSL.com's code signing action uses](https://github.com/SSLcom/esigner-codesign) uses.

 ### tag-namespace